lorenzoemer/Encoder-Based-Models-vs-Large-Language-Models-for-Patent-Classification/README.md

 EPO data cannot be redistributed due to licensing restrictions.

 ## Reproducibility
 All experiments follow the protocol described in the paper.
+Each python file corresponds to one of the analyses presented.
+The names of the python files are self-explanatory.